hugombarreto/a_star/doc/creating_specializer.rst

 Creating an A* Specializer
 ==========================

+.. warning:: Read the other file, this is not done yet.
+Some parts of this one were moved to the other file.

 Introduction
 ------------
 This tutorial creates a specializer for the A* Algorithm.
 We will guide you through the steps you need to create your own specializer.
+This assumes you read the Introduction to Specializers and are familiar with the basic structure of specializers, visitors and transformers.

 The A* Algorithm is used to find the shortest path between two nodes in a graph.
-This algorithm achieves better results by the of a heuristics function.
+This algorithm achieves better results by using a heuristics function.
 Depending on the application, different heuristics are used.
-The idea here is that the specializer user will be able to implement his own heuristic function in python and use it in the specializer.
+The idea here is that the specializer user will be able to implement their own heuristic function in python and use it in the specializer.

 Writing a specializer usually consists of the following steps: